 The patient arrives just before 7 in the morning.
 We take an MRI for an up-to-date image of the tumor.
 The computer uses the image as a map.
-The patient lies on a table, with a metal halo screwed to the head so that it remains perfectly still and the radiation hits its target.
+The patient lies on a table, with a metal halo screwed to their head so that it remains perfectly still and the radiation hits its target.
 Treatment generally lasts no more than an hour.
 There’s no pain or discomfort, though some patients take a tranquilizer to calm their nerves.
 And most patients experience no side effects.

 About 185,000 patients a year are diagnosed with brain cancer.
-Brain cancer strikes in two ways.
+Brain cancer strikes in 2 ways.
 Some malignant tumors originate in the brain.
 Known as primary brain cancers, these often have tentacles that run deep into the tissue surrounding the tumor.
 Targeted radiation is not as effective with these tumors.
 It works best with compact tumors more typical of metastatic cancer that’s spread to the brain.
 About 150,000 patients a year are diagnosed with such metastatic brain cancers.

 It’s rare in our practice that we get the chance to save lives.
 But we do help many patients live out the rest of their lives with a sense of accomplishment.
 They celebrate that last Christmas with their family.
 They send their child off to college.
 They take that long- postponed vacation with their husband.
-In our office we believe in helping patients meet these goals.
+In our office, we believe in helping patients meet these goals.
 We coordinate treatment and follow-up appointments around patients’ schedules.
 And we celebrate their milestones.

 One patient regretted that he’d never danced with his wife at their wedding.
 He was young and awkward then and didn’t know how.
-Now their 50th anniversary was coming up.
+Their 50th anniversary was coming up.
 He took dance lessons, determined to dance with his bride.
 In the end, he didn’t live long enough to celebrate his anniversary.
 But we saw him here at the cancer center with his wife, practicing his dance moves.
 I’d say he met his goal.